havardox/worlds_slowest_neural_network/README.md

 0\- Click "Train"

 After a really really REALLY long time, the neural network correctly paints the target labels blue (The dots with the black borders).
-Thus, the neural network has been correctly trained to color the targets on the given XY graph of randomly generated points.
+Thus, the neural network has been trained to color the targets on the given XY graph of randomly generated points.

 ## WSNN's official mascot